 If you are finding yourself with a low milk supply hopefully some of these tips will help!
 First I’ll talk about why your supply is low (and what isn’t probably low supply), and then I’ll share a whole bunch of ways to help increase milk supply!
 This is a long one, but if you are like me – when you have a problem, you like to know everything.

 And, of course, if you are struggling with low supply or your baby isn’t gaining weight, consult with an IBCLC and other medical professionals.
 I really recommend taking a lactation course – whether you’re currently pregnant or are currently breastfeeding.
-I LOVE the Simply Breastfeeding online course.
-It is taught by two highly qualified IBCLCs, and it teaches you so much.
-You also get 1 on 1 phone calls with the ladies and access to an amazing forum.
-For a limited time, you can get the course for 50% off using the code SIMPLY50.
-They even have a free “Getting Ready to Breastfeed” course!
+I LOVE this online breastfeeding class – it’s just $19, and it’s packed full of such good information.

 This advice should NOT be taken in place of a professional.
 Also, if you struggle with low supply and you can’t/don’t want to try and increase it, that’s okay, too 🙂